 In a recent email survey of 129 clinical trialists involved in 71 surgical clinical trials in UK, similar to the ISN survey 55% responded; and 87% reported involvement of patients (or public).
 (10) Most of these studies were funded by NIHR and patient involvement was a prerequisite to a successful grant application.
 When involved the patients (public) helped with study design and were part of the steering committee.
 The participants of the email survey were unsure about the exact role of patients and expressed different views about their utility and remuneration for their time.

 In a UK survey of NIHR funded clinical trials, 21 out of 105 chief investigators responded, of whom 14 described some use of patient involvement while 7 described no benefit at all.
 (13) They suggested early involvement of patients during design and advisory roles may be more useful; than involving patients late and in non-advisory roles.
 Not all investigators are convinced of the utility of patient involvement in research.
 Hence funding bodies need to emphasise the importance.
-Whereas in an interview majority of 38 patients and public who were involved in a study felt they can contribute towards the research, but not always knew how.(14)
+Whereas in an interview majority of 38 patients and public who were involved in a study felt they can contribute towards the research, but not always knew how.(14) With mature patient engagement processes, people can in fact be involved in designing trials, including what is acceptable in terms of number and type of visits.
+(15)

 Patient involvement in the design, recruitment, execution and dissemination of clinical trials, while important, is not yet common in nephrology and in other medical specialties.
 Among researchers, the understanding of utility and role of patients in research study design and delivery is minimal.
 We describe that in the international nephrology community, as represented by the ISN regional board members, the awareness is sub-optimal and needs to be prioritised.
 The findings of the survey suggest that having nominated leads for patient involvement in the regional boards; increasing communication with patients using the nominated leads and utilisation of social media may improve patient involvement in research.
 Nominated champions, researchers and patients, in the regional boards will improve patient involvement in trials and reporting of such involvement.
-(15)
+(16)